NOMADS

 TRAILER

-Olivier COUSSEMACQ was an assistant director for 12 years, for both television and film.
-He worked briefly as an assistant film editor.
-He directed television series, mostly for the French channels TF1 and M6.
-His first film, PAROLES EN LIBERTE SURVEILLÉE, was a documentary about the living conditions of convicts serving long-term sentences in French prisons.
-This film was selected at the Cinéma du réel festival in Paris.
+Olivier Coussemacq worked as an assistant director for 12 years, both in television and film.
+He also briefly worked as an assistant film editor.
+He went on to direct several television series, primarily for the French channels TF1 and M6.